 • Snap each stem toward the end, which will allow you to peel away the stringy bits (as you would with celery).
 Discard the fibrous, stringy layer.

 • Slice Swiss chard, about 1 inch long for the stem part and 2 inches for the leafy leaves.
 Bring a pot of water to boil.
-Add some salt.
-Add the Swiss chard stem pieces and cook for 3 minutes.
-Add the leafy parts and cook for 1 minute.
+Sprinkle some salt.
+Add the Swiss chard stem pieces and cook for 3 minutes, then add the leafy parts and cook for 1 minute.
 Drain under cold running water.
 Gently squeeze the water out from the chard.

 • Heat oil in a wok or skillet over medium flame.
 Add doubanjiang and stir-fry until it smells delicious and the oil is a rich red.
-Add garlic, ginger, and fermented black beans and stir-fry for a few moments more until you can smell their fragrances.
+Mix in the garlic, ginger, and fermented black beans and stir-fry for a few moments more until you can smell their fragrances.

-• Add the chicken stock and bring to a boil.
+• Pour the chicken stock and bring to a boil.
 Add the chard and stir-fry until the sauce and greens are well mixed and heat through.

 • Sprinkle with green onion and serve immediately with rice.
 (If using celery and cilantro, add them with green onion.)
 Serve Swiss chard immediately with rice.
 It makes a great side dish for any Asian main course.